George Obrenović: Possible descendants

 According to a 2003 article by the Serbian media company Novosti AD, George had a son called Stefan who served as a cavalry captain in the French Army.
-Stefan in turn had a son named Panta (Panka) Obrenović (also known as Mark Eme) who served as chairman of the "Fund Obrenović" until his death in Paris in early 2002.
+Stefan in turn had a son named Panta (Panka) Obrenović, who served as chairman of the "Fund Obrenović" until his death in Paris in early 2002.
+Panta had several children including a son named George Obrenović.